ferretzlab/ferretzlab/README.md

 ## 👋 Hey there, I’m **Ferretz**!
 Fueled by coffee and curiosity, I turned my love for code into an indie-hacking adventure.
-Now I build Android apps with personality, design sleek UIs, and share the whole messy-beautiful process — one experiment at a time.
+Now I build apps with personality, design sleek UIs, and share the whole messy-beautiful process — one experiment at a time.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/74038190/213866269-5d00981c-7c98-46d7-8a8e-16f462f15227.gif" width="200" />